Ruth Moody

-Since 2002 Moody has released four full-length albums and an EP with The Wailin' Jennys, and an album with two ex-members of Scruj MacDuhk, Jeremy Penner and Oliver Swain, called South Bound.
+Since 2002, Moody has released four full-length albums and an EP with the Wailin' Jennys, and an album with two ex-members of Scruj MacDuhk, Jeremy Penner and Oliver Swain, called South Bound.
 In July 2002 she released a solo EP called Blue Muse and in April 2010 she released her first full-length solo album, The Garden, produced by David Travers-Smith.
 The Garden was critically acclaimed and nominated for a Juno award, a Western Canadian Music Award, and three Canadian Folk Music Awards.
-In 2013 Moody released a new full-length solo album entitled These Wilder Things which included guitar and vocal support from Mark Knopfler among others.
-She also released a split 7-inch single with Old Man Luedecke in the spring of 2014, entitled "Far and Wide".
-The album was once again produced by David Travers-Smith.
+In 2013, Moody released a new full-length solo album entitled These Wilder Things which included guitar and vocal support from Mark Knopfler among others.
+She also released a split 7-inch single with Old Man Luedecke in 2014 entitled "Far and Wide".
+The album was again produced by David Travers-Smith.

 In 2015, Moody recorded a duet with Mark Knopfler entitled "Wherever I Go", which subsequently appeared on his 2015 release, Tracker.
-She has toured as direct support for Mark Knopfler a number of times in Europe, and has appeared on stage with him for a handful of shows in the US.
+She has toured as direct support for Knopfler a number of times in Europe and has appeared on stage with him for a handful of shows in the US and Europe.

-Since the release of "These Wilder Things" in 2013 Ruth Moody has been touring non-stop throughout the world, as both a solo artist with her own band, or with The Wailin' Jennys.
+Since the release of "These Wilder Things" in 2013, Moody has been touring throughout the world as both a solo artist and with her own band or with the Wailin' Jennys.

 Moody has received recognition for several of her compositions in the USA Songwriting Competition and the International Songwriting Competition.
 In April 2012 she won first prize in the International Songwriting Competition (Gospel Category) for her song "Storm Comin".

+At the 20th Canadian Folk Music Awards, she won the award for English Songwriter of the Year for her album Wanderer.